 Long before the COVID-19 crisis, the Chief Information Security Officer role has been on a path of increased influence across the corporate enterprise.
 As organizations consider their response to a distributed workforce and the continued growth of security obligations, the reporting structure for the CISO continues to evolve and will be heavily debated.

-In June 2020, The National CIO Review polled our 2000+ member CIO Professional Network to obtain a current state of the CISO reporting structure.
+In June 2020, The National CIO Review polled our 2000+ member CIO Professional Network* to obtain the current state of the CISO reporting structure.

 To whom, in fact, does a CISO report?
 The data shows that the current structure for most CISOs still has them reporting primarily to the CIO/CTO of the company.
 While other national studies show a larger percentage reporting directly to a CEO versus these findings, our members report while that might be preferable, reality may not currently align.